symfony/symfony-docs/console/manipulating_output.rst

 In order to manipulate the content, you need to create a new output section.
 An output section is a part in the terminal where information will be displayed from the console.

-A section can be manipulated individually, and multiple sections can appended to the output.
+A section can be manipulated individually, and multiple sections can be appended to the output.

 To create a new output section, you need to use the :method:`Symfony\\Component\\Console\\Output\\ConsoleOutput::section` method::